balaam/slate/source/includes/_mouse.md

 ##JustReleased

-If a mouse button has just been pressed released.
+If a mouse button has just been pressed and then released.

 `bool Mouse.JustReleased(int mouseButton)`